B&Bs in New South Wales

 (18 reviews)

 The Bower is a cosy tiny home situated in the stunning Kangaroo Valley, NSW (Dharawal Country).
 The tiny home is located on a 2.5-acre property, and is surrounded by lush farmland and sweeping escarpment views.
 Wake to the sounds of birdsong, and mooing from the neighbouring cows.
 It is only a 5 minute drive to the adorable Kangaroo Valley village, which has a number of great cafes/restaurants, the iconic Friendly Inn, quaint shops and a general store.
-On the property we also have 2 goats and a family of chickens, which guests are welcome to interact with.Please note that there is a 3 night...
+We also have Cuddle 2 adorable goats and 2 mini donkeys which you are welcome to cuddle with, and wonderful free ranging chooks which you ma...

 B&Bs in New South Wales: Most popular destinations